A bit of history

 AnnieMation / Annies Fantisies

 Established in 1979 Annies Fantasies was so named after a founder member who had fantastic ideas for new looks and dances.
-The side performed traditional North-west morris dances plus some they created themselves.
+The side performed traditional North-west morris dances (Clog Dancing) plus some they created themselves.
 They also had a stepping side, which we no longer have.

 Annie’s Fantasies has always been a mixed side wearing a black and red kit comprising below-knee trousers, waistcoat, T-shirt and clogs.
 This remains the case today with individual personalisation.
 We continue to dance in the North-west tradition and also dances created by members of the side.